PCP CAR FINANCE

 Do You get any Money Back at the End of a PCP?

 The main way drivers can get money back is through ‘trading in’ a car on PCP with equity.
-That means that the place you’re purchasing a new vehicle will effectively pay off your current vehicle’s finances.
-Putting the extra value in the car towards the one they’re selling you.
+That means where you’re purchasing a new vehicle will effectively pay off your current vehicle’s finances, putting the extra value in the car towards the one they’re selling you.

 What are the Pros and Cons of PCP Deals?